remybeugnon/Lab-notebook/README.md

 ### iii.
 Fill the log

-the log are writing in Markdown language, remove the comments and start filling your log
+The logs are writing in Markdown language, remove the comments and start filling your log

 -   `##` are header levels for the months